-Figure 2.1 Eight-Step Risk Analysis Approach: Identify Risk Variables
+Figure 2.1 Eight-Step Risk Analysis Approach: Identify Risk Variables (Steps 1 to 3)

-To develop a set of potential risk factors (Step 1), Cambridge Systematics, Inc. (CS) started by holding a series of meetings among staff to review the potential risks originally identified by a panel of experts for the 2016 Business Plan Risk Analysis, and identify any changes to those potential risks or new risks that could impact ridership and revenue forecasts.
-Appendix A summarizes the risk factors considered.
+To develop a set of potential risk factors (Step 1), Cambridge Systematics, Inc. (CS) started by holding a series of meetings among staff to review the potential risks originally identified by a panel of experts for the 2018 Business Plan Risk Analysis, and identify any changes to those potential risks or new risks that could impact ridership and revenue forecasts.